GauBen/book-app/README.md

 ## Exercise 3 answers

-I chose to manually valide the role in the controller, but it is possible to create a guard to do exactly that.
+I chose to manually validate the role in the controller, but it is possible to create a guard to do exactly that.

 ## Bonus